akhin/microarchitecture-cheatsheet/README.md

-Modern CPUs are very complex and there are so many information about them across different departments , therefore they can be overwhelming.
+Modern CPUs are very complex beasts and there are so much information about them across different departments , therefore they can be overwhelming.
 Microarchitecture cheat sheet aims to provide an organised collection of topics about X86 CPUs that developers shall have on their mind when considering performance :

 Last update date : Nov11, 2022